Educational Technology Services (ETS)

 Content Admins (Primary and Secondary)

 As part of the administration of AWS accounts, each department assumes responsibility for managing those accounts.
-This primarily means that all requests for new AWS accounts need to orginate or be approved by the contacts below, prior to sending the request to the Web Specialist.
+This primarily means that all requests for new AWS accounts need to originate or be approved by the Web Content Managers below, prior to sending the request to the Web Specialist.
 Note that account access to individual profiles do not need prior approval

 ETS Internal Administrative Links (password-protected)